INSIGHTS ON WEARABLES

 Although in the early ages of smartwatches (early 2010’s) we have seen wild explorations with very capable but huge-sized wearables that looked like smartphones strapped to a wrist, the market has now made it clear that comfort should be a sine qua non condition for smartwatches to be adopted.

-Performance.
-Nowadays top smartwatches as a minimum must have LTE connectivity, GPS activity tracking, NFC, smart assistant support, ECG reading, a large always-on touch user interface and should be compatible with the most popular third party apps.
+PERFORMANCE.
+Modern top smartwatches are expected to feature LTE connectivity, GPS activity tracking, NFC, smart assistant support, ECG reading, a large always-on touch user interface and should be compatible with the most popular third party apps.

 As the smartwatches category is maturing, brands are in a constant rush to add the newest cool feature to differentiate, demanding an always increasing amount of space, energy and processing power.